Spending Cuts and Debt

 I firmly believe that the federal government should have to live within its means like families and businesses do every day.
 That is why I have cosponsored numerous Constitutional Amendments to mandate a balanced budget, and have voted hundreds of times to cut wasteful spending.

 I have been dissatisfied with the level of spending cuts offered thus far in Congress, and believe that short-term resolutions will not help us rein in federal spending.
 I have opposed leadership on multiple spending bills during my tenure in Congress, because I believe they did not go far enough to end our country’s spending problem.
+I have also cosponsored legislation in previous years to reduce our spending by one percent annually, and as we continue to move forward in the 115th Congress, I will not stop in my efforts to fight for fiscal sanity.

 For more information concerning my work and views on the issues of Spending Cuts and Debt, please contact my Washington, DC office.